 I’ve been a developer since I was 16.
 Having no garage, unlike my American counterparts, I began developing small sites, apps and hacks from the comfort of my bedroom.

 The resulting service – ZipSMS – grew to capture around 1% of all texts sent each day.
 It also captured HMV’s attention and, while they were surprisingly good about it, ultimately this meant the demise of that particular brainchild.

 Since then, my career has followed roughly the same path – find stuff that needs fixing and then use technology to fix it.
-Today, I’m a Software Development Engineer for Microsoft.